 Before the pandemic, it was normal for cannabusinesses to spend upwards of six figures on making improvements that enhance the consumer experience.
 While this spend is currently on hold, it might prove very beneficial at lockdown’s end.
 Since many businesses are folding and defaulting on rentals, shopping centers and other lucrative locations might look for higher-paying tenants.

-Companies with expansion ideas or desires to rent new space might find the post-pandemic era with better real estate deals.
+Companies with expansion ideas or desires to rent new space might find the Covid-19 era with better real estate deals.
 Not just storefronts either, but laboratories that test cannabis products and concentrate manufacturers could also benefit enormously from spaces the pandemic leaves empty.
 Cannabusinesses have a unique negotiating position to look forward to post lockdown.

 Find “Weed Delivery near Me”

 Because marijuana delivery is now the preferred method of cannabis procurement, it is imperative you protect yourself from online fraudsters or companies that peddle inferior quality.
 Research is paramount.
 When searching “weed delivery near me” in Google and other engines, check each company for reviews too.
 Other people will tell you exactly what kind of business it is and if you can trust it.